-If early help is appropriate, the DSL (or Deputy DSL) will generally lead on liaising with other agencies and setting up an Early Help Pathway to Change process as appropriate.
-Other staff may be required to work directly with pupils and their families and to support other agencies and professionals in an Early Help Pathway to Change process, in some cases acting as the lead professional.
+If early help is appropriate, the DSL (or Deputy DSL) will generally lead on liaising with other agencies and setting up an Early Help Pathway process as appropriate.
+Other staff may be required to work directly with pupils and their families and to support other agencies and practitioners in an Early Help Pathway process, in some cases acting as the lead professional.